Zilliqa/dev-portal/zq2/docs/staking/nonliquidstaking.md

 ## Step 4: Staking Pool Registration

- TO Once the validator has joined the staking pool, share the **<DELEGATION_CONTRAT_PROXY_ADDRESS>** with the Zilliqa team to allow users to delegate ZIL to the staking pool on the new staking portal.
+ Once the validator has joined the staking pool, share the **<DELEGATION_CONTRAT_PROXY_ADDRESS>** with the Zilliqa team to allow users to delegate ZIL to the staking pool on the new staking portal.